Early Years at Tortworth

 During these unprecedented times, we would like to reassure you that we are still planning and organising so that you and your child will be well prepared for when they start school. if you have any questions or concerns, please contact Clare Smith, Wagtail Class teacher

 On Friday 26th June we held a virtual New Parents Meeting.
 If you missed it, there is a video of it below.
-There is also a copy of South Gloucestershire's School Readiness leaflet.
+There is also a copy of South Gloucestershire's School Readiness leaflet and some information from the School Nurse Service about transition into Reception and virtual meetings.

 Home Learning Ideas for Pre-School Children